Azure/azure-powershell/documentation/development-docs/using-config-framework.md

 }
 ```

-Defining configs in the standard way is more customizable than the simple way, for example when it comes to validating values and parsing environment variables.
+Defining configs in the standard way is more _flexible_ than the simple way, for example when it comes to validating values and parsing environment variables.
 For more, see [Customizing Config Definitions](#customizing-config-definitions).

 ### Step 2: Register the Config